East Coast Trail Deadman's Bay Path : St. John's to Blackhead

 As we passed by Soldiers Pond and Sandy Bottom we first started to notice and appreciate the artistic and painted signs which are unique to each location along the trail.
 When we reached the descent along Ennis River we found that it required our full attention, largely because the recent rainfall had transformed the pathway into a stream.
 It was a challenging descent, especially with legs still lodging a protest against their unexpected mistreatment two days ago, but also beautiful and quite fun.

 When we reached Freshwater Pond, which is a pond at the end of a cove that is separated from the ocean by a thin band of rocks, we were very impressed with it.
 We spent some time sitting in a nice camping spot and watching the waves crash against the rocks.
-During our break we also watched a Common Tern fishing in the ocean, and noticed a very cute, Spotted Sandpiper foraging among the rocks.
+During our break, we also watched a Common Tern fishing in the ocean, and noticed a very cute, Spotted Sandpiper foraging among the rocks.

 River as it enters Atlantic Oean.